tum-esi/RobWoT/IoT_remote_lab/readme.md

 ts-node client_template.ts
 ```

-4. Don't run two scene and corresponding server at the same time, which will cause port conflict.
+4. Don't run multiple scene and corresponding server at the same time, which will cause port conflict.
 5. It requires 5-7 seconds for the server to initialization.
 So it needs a little time interval between commands.
 6. You can write your own client script, or you can directly use **client_template.ts**